-All teachers employed at Storm Lake High School are qualified to teach in their areas in accordance with the BOEE.
+All teachers employed at Storm Lake High School are qualified to teach in their areas in accordance with the Bureau of Educational Examiners.
 Iowa Central Community College and Buena Vista University instructors meet the requirements set forth by their institutions.